albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### Should utilities classes, like the `Math` class, have a constructor?

 There is no point to initialise stateless classes, also referred to as utilities classes, such as the `Math` class.
-These classes where meant to serve a different purpose than being initialised as objects.
+These classes were meant to serve a different purpose than being initialised as objects.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**